malte-j/portfolio/content/projects/venturecapitol/index.md

 featured: true
 ---

-Founding a company in Germany is quite a cumbersome process.
-To make it easier for new founders to find their way through the German legal system, some friends and I founded Venture Capitol, a platform for managing the steps for founding your company.
-We were one of the winners of the Google Cloud Hackathon 2022, thanks to the automated serverless infrastructure I built.
-After failing to secure further investment, we open sourced the project and accept PRs to keep the content up-to-date.
+To make navigating the German legal systems easy for founders, some friends and I founded Venture Capitol, a platform for managing your founding process.
+We were winners of the Google Cloud Hackathon 2022, thanks to the automated serverless infrastructure I built.
+We open-sourced the project and accept PRs to keep the content up-to-date.